jbananak-jfrog/ReadME-ML/docs/AI Catalog/get-started-with-jfrog-ai-catalog/jfrog-ai-catalog/set-up-curation-settings-for-model-packages.md

 6. Make sure all the repositories in the package type are also enabled.
 If any are not enabled, a notification is shown at the top, for example, "_Connect package type status: Partially Connected_".

 The prerequisite Curation Settings setup is now complete.
-If required, you can now return to your model page in the AI Catalog, and continue to enable use of your open source model.
+If required, you can now return to your model page in the AI Catalog, and continue to enable use of your model package.

 <Callout icon="❗️" theme="error">
   **Important**